OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 Verizon Online Terms of Service

-This Agreement is between you as our Subscriber and Verizon Online LLC (or its affiliates listed in Section 16 ("Verizon" or "Verizon Online") and it sets forth the terms and conditions under which you agree to use and we agree to provide the Service.
+This Agreement is between you as our Subscriber and Verizon Online LLC , ("Verizon" or "Verizon Online") and it sets forth the terms and conditions under which you agree to use and we agree to provide the Service.

 THIS IS A CONTRACT.
 PLEASE READ THESE TERMS CAREFULLY.
 IF YOU DO NOT AGREE TO THESE TERMS DO NOT USE THE SERVICE AND CONTACT US IMMEDIATELY TO TERMINATE IT.